oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-The `create-weblogic-domain.sh` script installs the Apache Web Server with Oracle WebLogic Server Proxy Plugin into the Kubernetes *cluster*  in the same namespace of the *domain*.
+The `create-weblogic-domain.sh` script installs the Apache Web Server with Oracle WebLogic Server Proxy Plugin into the Kubernetes *cluster*  in the same namespace as the *domain*.

-The Apache Web Server will expose a `NodePort` that allows access to the load balancer from the outside of the Kubernetes cluster.
-The port is controlled by the following setting in `create-weblogic-domain-inputs.yaml` file:
+The Apache Web Server will expose a `NodePort` that allows access to the load balancer from outside of the Kubernetes cluster.
+The port is configured by setting 'loadBalancerWebPort' in `create-weblogic-domain-inputs.yaml` file.

 ```